wol-soft/beerplop/README.md

 * switch to the root directory of the project
 * run `docker-compose up --build` (installation: https://docs.docker.com/compose/install/)

 During the first start up some containers may throw errors because not all required dependencies are yet available.
-They will continue to restart until the containers which install the dependencies are finished (beerplop-composer and beerplop-npm).
+They will continue to restart until the containers which install the dependencies are finished (beerplop-composer).
 To check if everything is finished switch to a second terminal and execute `docker ps`.
 You should see six running containers (Status **Up**):

 Container name | Exposed port | Purpose